Lead is Harmful

 - Wash gardening clothes separately from other clothes and pay particular attention to removing or cleaning shoes when going into the house.

-DO NOT Don't let children come into contact with flaking paint.
+DO NOT let children come into contact with flaking paint.

-DO NOT Children, pets and pregnant women should not be near building activity.
+DO NOT let children, pets, pregnant women be near building activity.

-Ceiling dust or other potentially lead-contaminated materials can be disposed of responsibly.
+Ceiling dust or other potentially lead-contaminated materials must be disposed of responsibly.